Liver cancer: Introduction

 Liver cancer: Symptoms

 Symptoms of liver cancer can vary among individuals.
 There are generally no symptoms until liver cancer has developed to an advanced stage.
 When symptoms do appear, they can be vague and very similar to other diseases, disorders and conditions.
-These symptoms can include weight loss, loss of appetite, nausea, fatigue, and bloating, and fever ...more symptoms »
+These symptoms can include weight loss, loss of appetite, nausea, fatigue, and bloating, and fever.
+There may also be pain in the right ...more symptoms »

 Liver cancer: Treatments